Macy's Thanksgiving Day Parade

 New York, NY 10001

-A Thanksgiving institution for 90 years, this parade is one of the most famous holiday events in the world.
-Millions line the streets of Manhattan to watch celebrities, Broadway performers, clowns, marching bands, floats (notably Santa himself, riding his reindeer-powered sleigh) and the true headliners of the day: the all-star roster of floating balloons—Snoopy, Spidey and friends—flying high above the route.
+A Thanksgiving institution for more than 90 years, this parade is one of the most famous holiday events in the world.
+Millions line the streets of Manhattan to watch celebrities, Broadway performers, clowns, marching bands, floats (notably Santa himself, riding his reindeer-powered sleigh) and the true headliners of the day: the all-star roster of floating balloons—Snoopy, Hello Kitty and friends—flying high above the route.
 The procession heads south down Central Park West from 77th Street, east along Central Park South to Sixth Avenue and then south along Sixth Avenue to West 34th Street, ending in front of Macy's in Herald Square.
 Also, the inflating of the balloons along the perimeter of the Museum of Natural History has become an annual Thanksgiving eve tradition on the Upper West Side.
-Visit macys.com for updates on this year's performers, new balloons and viewing tips.
+For more information, visit macys.com.